hoz-efa/hoz-efa.github.io/README.md

 - **Fonts and Icons**:
   - Google Fonts (`Poppins`)
   - Custom SVG Icons for social media links
-  - Font Awesome (commented out but can be enabled)

 - **Tools and Utilities**:
   - Local Storage for theme preference